 Master of Design in Fashion, Body and Garment

-SAIC's Fashion Design program is housed in the redesigned, expansive space within the Sullivan Center, the building originally designed by Louis Sullivan in 1899 and the home of the Carson Pirie Scott department store in downtown Chicago until 2007.
-Graduate students have designated studios within a shared studio workspace.
-Click here for a full list of resources offered by the Department of Fashion Design.
+SAIC's Fashion Design program is housed in the redesigned, expansive space within the Sullivan Center, the building originally designed by Louis Sullivan is 1899 and the home of the Carson Pirie Scott department store in Chicago until 2007.
+Graduate students have designated studios within a shared workspace.
+Click here for a full list of resources offered by the department.